oz105/Selenium_Automation/README.md

 ### test_first_name

-      In this test case we check if the first name not contains only chars it will raise exception because we cant submit if the name contains numbers.
+      In this test case we check if the first name contains only letters if not, it will raise exception because we cant submit if the name contains numbers.

 ### test_last_name

-      In this test case we check if the last name not contains only chars it will raise exception because we cant submit if the last name contains numbers.
+      In this test case we check if the last name contains only letters if not, it will raise exception because we cant submit if the last name contains numbers.

 ### test_email